 GrantWatch ID#: 151765

-Funding beyond the first year is dependent on the availability of appropriated funds for Rapid Response Rural Data Analysis and Issue Specific Rural Research Studies in subsequent fiscal years, satisfactory recipient performance, and a decision that continued funding is in the best interest of the Federal Government.
+Period of Performance: July 1, 2021 through June 30, 2026 (5 years).
+Funding beyond the first year is subject to the availability of appropriated funds for the Rapid Response Rural Data Analysis and Issue Specific Rural Research Studies Program in subsequent fiscal years, satisfactory recipient performance, and a decision that continued funding is in the best interest of the Federal Government.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 You may request additional information and/or technical assistance regarding business, administrative, or fiscal issues related to this NOFO by contacting:

 Division of Grants Management Operations, OFAM

 Rockville, MD 20857